 ii) variation of unknown significance (VUS) where parents' blood may have to be further checked.
 Depending on whether the parents also carry the same microdeletions / microduplications, referral to a geneticist is usually required to discuss the possible outcomes of the baby.

-One could choose no further test (which may be appropriate especially if abortion is not an option), an invasive diagnostic test such as chorionic villus sampling or amniocentesis (which is associated with 0.1-0.3% risk of miscarriage from the procedure), or a screening blood test at 10-12 weeks which evaluates the risk further (allowing detection of some, especially the common ones, but not all) before deciding if an invasive test is necessary.
+One could choose no further test (which may be appropriate especially if abortion is not an option), an invasive diagnostic test such as chorionic villus sampling or amniocentesis (which is associated with 0.1-0.3% risk of miscarriage from the procedure) if one desires the highest detection rate for most chromosomal abnormalities, or a screening blood test at 10-12 weeks which evaluates the risk further (allowing detection of some, especially the common ones, but not all) before deciding if an invasive test is necessary.
 The test to choose for this category depends on individuals’ views on this.

 This is a suggestion of an algorithm that may help you choose which test to do.